MySQL supports four TEXT field types (TINYTEXT, TEXT, MEDIUMTEXT and LONGTEXT)

 TINYTEXT is a string data type that can store up to to 255 characters.

 TEXT is a string data type that can store up to 65,535 characters.
-TEXT is commonly used for storing blocks of text used for brief articles.
+TEXT is commonly used for storing blocks of text such as the body of an article.

-LONGTEXT is a string data type with a maximum length of 4,294,967,295 characters.
-Use LONGTEXT if you need to store large blocks of text, such as a chapter of a book.
+MEDIUMTEXT is a string data type with a maximum length of 16,777,215 characters.
+Use MEDIUMTEXT if you need to store large blocks of text, such as a book.